dmacko232/knowledge-assistant-pydanticai-prototype/docs/design_document.md

 - include citations on output

 Additional features later on
-- store chat history in DB
+- store chat history in transactional DB
-- summarize long conversations
+- summarize long conversations and store in transactional DB
-- extract user preferences and store them
+- extract user preferences and store them in transactional DB.
+Keep in mind sometimes it might be better for user to explicitly specify preferences than to extract them on our own
 - use observability tool

 ### Frontend